Washington, D.C. Tour Requests

 Tour Length: One hour

-In the months of May through August, tours are also available at 4:00, 4:15, 4:30, and 4:45 pm.
-Please request tour at least 1 month before the desired tour date.
-(We encourage you to submit your request as early as possible since a limited number of tours are available and tours are scheduled on a first come, first served basis).
+Constituent Tour Availability: May - August: Monday through Friday 8:15 A.M., 8:45 A.M., 4:00 P.M., 4:15 P.M., 4:30 P.M., and 4:45 P.M.
+We encourage you to submit your request as early as possible since a limited number of tours are available and tours are scheduled on a first come, first served basis.
+One month minimum notification is required.